 Add the sliced bamboo shoots to the dashi and bring to a gentle boil, then reduce heat to medium-low and simmer for 20 minutes.

-Add the salt and 1 tablespoon dried bonito flakes to the cooked bamboo shoots, toss, and serve while warm.
+Add the salt and 1 tablespoon dried bonito flakes to the cooked bamboo shoots and toss.